rxfxt/deepmumble/README.md

 Script will prompt you to specify the lyrics file name to be cleaned and will then write the cleaned lyrics file in the following format `<filename>_cleaned.txt`:

     Specify file name: TheWeekndLyrics
-    Lyrics were cleaned and writen to TheWeekndLyrics_cleaned.txt
+    Lyrics were cleaned and written to TheWeekndLyrics_cleaned.txt

 ### Train Model